Skip to content

 Price: $0.99-$4.99 per title | Rating: 4.7/5 average

 Four games, each one a masterclass in tactile puzzle design.
-You’ll rotate, slide, and manipulate intricate mechanical boxes, each layer revealing another secret.
-The Room series uses touch controls better than almost any other game on the platform.
+You’ll rotate, slide, and manipulate layered mechanical boxes, uncovering hidden compartments and secret mechanisms as you go.
+The Room series uses touch controls better than almost any other game on Android.

 Start with the first one.
 If you like it, you’ll want all four.